amazingSurge/jquery-asDropdown/README.md

 # jQuery asDropdown

-The powerful jQuery plugin that creates a custom asDropdown. <a href="http://amazingsurge.github.io/jquery-asDropdown/">Project page and demos</a><br />
+The powerful jQuery plugin that creates a custom asDropdown.
 Download: <a href="https://github.com/amazingSurge/jquery-asDropdown/archive/master.zip">jquery-asDropdown-master.zip</a>

 ***